EduardoYaguar/Populational-Model/README.md

-# Predator-Prey Population Model
+# Predator Prey Population Model

-This project, created by **Eduardo Yaguar Falconí**, simulates and visualizes the relationship between predator and prey populations over time using the Lotka-Volterra equations.
+This project simulates and visualizes the relationship between predator and prey populations over time using the Lotka-Volterra equations.

 ## Description